2nd AI Meets Autonomy: Vision, Language, and Autonomous Systems Workshop

 There are a variety of ongoing efforts to improve the state-of-the-art in robot autonomy using recent advances in AI, particularly using large foundation models, including new developments in areas such as human-robot interaction, vision-language navigation, multi-task planning, and knowledge acquisition and reasoning.
 Although integrating AI and autonomous systems has multiple advantages, it also involves issues and challenges.
 First, large language or visual foundation models are shown to be insufficient in understanding the actual physics, spatial relationships, and causal relationships, lacking the physical grounding that’s critical to most robotic tasks.
 Second, deploying these large models on robotic systems requires intense GPU resources, especially if the processing needs to be real-time.
 Further, existing work combining LLMs/VLMs and robotics focuses on using LLMs/VLMs as a tool to translate human instructions into executable plans.
 In reality, humans can provide more than instructions—such as explanation of the scene and correction of execution errors, and in richer contexts such as multi-turn dialogues.
 The workshop will focus on the current research work being done to tackle such challenges in the field of robotics with a diverse line-up of speakers.
 The speakers will each share their recent work and experiences with integrating vision and language methods into various autonomous systems and their active research projects in this area from the perspective of both academia and industry.
 The speakers will cover a wide range of topics they have expertise in, such as generalist embodied agents, vision-language-navigation, world modeling, robotics foundation models, and situated dialogue agents.
 Their talks and subsequent discussions will not only give a concrete picture of the current and rapidly developing research landscape, but also promote new insights and directions for future work.
 Q&A sessions after each talk as well as a panel discussion at the end of the workshop will allow the audience to engage with speakers and discuss ideas.

 Another key barrier to integrating vision and language learning methods into robotics systems is the resources required for testing new methods, including the data needed for training and evaluation, or robust real-world robot platforms to test deployment.
 To lower the barrier, we have been hosting the CMU Vision-Language-Autonomy Challenge.
 In the challenge, we provide a set of language questions, sample training environments, and a full pipeline for integrating any vision-language method for object-centric indoor navigation with a real-world ground vehicle running an autonomy stack with an onboard 3D LiDAR sensor and 360-degree camera.
 Challenge participants can conduct development and integration in a simulator and eventually deploy on our real robot system, which will be demoed at the workshop.
 All code, autonomy stacks, and resources used for the challenge are open-sourced and the challenge is open to anyone.
-The challenge ran in simulation last year and initial results were presented at IROS 2024 during the previous iteration of our workshop.
-In the next few months, we are hosting round two of the challenge on our real-robot system and plan to present the results during this workshop alongside a live and interactive demonstration of the system where audience members are invited to participate.
-This not only gives top participants–often consisting of students–a chance to spotlight their work to our diverse and global workshop audience but will also help garner interest in this workshop in the months leading up to it.
-It also provides a unique opportunity for IROS 2025 to be the venue at which the final challenge results are shared for the first time.
-The inclusion of an interactive system demonstration and spotlight talks on the competition results will differentiate our workshop from others at IROS 2025 and create a more engaging workshop experience.
+The winning teams will be presenting their methods at the workshop.

-In summary, the workshop will not only have five invited leading researchers present on their relevant work, but we will also invite the top challenge teams to present their results in the form of poster sessions and short spotlight talks, and include an interactive demo of the challenge system.
+In summary, the workshop will not only have invited leading researchers present on their relevant work, but we will also invite the top challenge teams to present their results in the form of poster sessions and short spotlight talks, and include an interactive demo of the challenge system.
 Speakers will also engage in a panel session where attendees can ask questions to the speakers and engage in discussion.
-The workshop will conclude with an open networking session and the ability for attendees to share their profile and resume in a compiled contact book to encourage forming connections beyond the span of the workshop.
+The workshop will include networking opportunities and the ability for attendees to share their profile and resume in a compiled contact book to encourage forming connections beyond the span of the workshop.

 The topics we expect to cover through talks, challenge results, panel discussions, and networking span an incredibly diverse range across the field of robotics while also intersecting with many other disciplines.
 It will demonstrate how the integration of robotics, language and vision can and will enhance robotics research in a variety of real-world application areas.